Rhodesian Ridgeback

 Finding a Rhodesian Ridgeback to Adopt

-With a typical weight of 70-85 lbs and lifespan of 10-12 yrs, the Rhodesian Ridgeback requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 70-85 lbs and lifespan of 10-12 yrs, the Rhodesian Ridgeback benefits from care tailored to its physical and behavioral profile.
 Breed descriptions provide averages, not guarantees.
 Your Rhodesian Ridgeback may differ significantly from the typical profile in energy, sociability, or health.

 Breed-Specific Rescues